Caring for an Older Cavalier

-The Cavalier reaches this status somewhere between 8-10 years depending on their health.
+Cavalier King Charles Spaniels reach their ‘senior years’ somewhere between 8-10 years old depending on their health.

-Increase the annual vet check to twice a year including a blood check.
-This will enable the vet to ensure anything needing treatment will be picked up sooner rather than later.
+• More frequent vet visits - It is essential that you increase their annual vet check to twice a year.
+This should include a blood check.
+This will enable the Veterinarian to ensure anything needing treatment can be picked up sooner rather than later.

-Ensure your Cavalier gets regular exercise to help maintain fitness and joint health.
-As their age increases, moderate the exercise but still maintain it.
-You wouldn’t expect the average 70-80yo person to exercise at the same level of a 20-30yo and you shouldn’t expect it of your dog.
+• Ensure your Cavalier gets regular exercise.
+This is important to help maintain fitness and joint health.
+As their age increases moderate the exercise but still maintain it.
+You wouldn’t expect the average 70-80 year old person to exercise at the same level of a 20-30 year old person and you shouldn’t expect it of your dog.
 Exercise in different ways such as swimming if your dog is overweight or has joint soreness.

-Keep your Cavalier on a healthy diet.
-Don’t fall into the trap of giving too many treats, just because your dog has mastered the ‘begging eyes’ act perfectly.
-Being overweight is not good for any Cavalier but adds more problems for your ‘Oldie’.
+• Keep your Cavalier King Charle Spaniel on a healthy diet.
+Don’t fall into the trap of giving too many treats, just because your Cavalier has mastered the ‘begging eyes’ act perfectly.
+Being overweight is not good for any Cavalier but it adds more problems for your seniors.

-Talk to your vet about supplements to assist with joint mobility or probiotics to help with digestive health.
+• Talk to your Veterinarian about supplements to assist with joint mobility or probiotics to help with digestive health.

-Take your ‘Oldie’ out to different places as an adventure, giving him/her new sights, sounds, smells.
+• Take your senior Cavalier King Charles Spaniel out to different places as an adventure, giving them new sights, sounds and smells.
 You will both enjoy the new experience.
+Remember, your dog’s world is only as big as you let it be.
+Help them explore the world around them, especially in their senior years.

-Maintain dental care.
-Again prevention is better than cure as older dogs with health problems, particularly advanced MVD may not be able to withstand the anaesthetic required to have teeth cleaned.
+• Maintain dental health.
+Again prevention is better than cure as older dogs with health problems, particularly advanced Mitral Valve Disease (MVD) may not be able to withstand the anaesthetic required to have teeth cleaned.

-You may need to make changes in your home such as replacing bedding with a heated one for winter, placing steps next to the favourite chair, couch or other piece of furniture and putting non-slip mats down in areas where your ‘Oldie’ might slip.
+• You may need to make changes in your home such as replacing bedding with a heated one for winter, placing steps next to the favourite chair, couch or other piece of furniture, putting non-slip mats down in areas where your senior might slip.
 You nay need to adjust things if your dog cannot manage the stairs to an upper floor anymore.
+They may not be able to walk for long periods but still want to be out and about.
+This is when a Dog Pram is a great purchase.
+They are safe in the pram and they still get to see and smell everything around them.
 Any adjustment to help them maintain their independence is great.

 Previous